maheshrkuruptech/datastructureandalgorithms/datastructure/README.md

 2. Extending the size is overhead , since this involves allocating fresh memory , copying all from previous memory block.

-How Linked List is  solving the problem.
-In Linked List , the data is not stored in consecutive location.
+How Linked List is  solving the problem.In Linked List , the data is not stored in consecutive location.

 This leads to the question on accessing next element in the list.
 This is solved by adding the address of next value.
 Extra 4 byte is stored for the address of next item.